 Who is a first-time home buyer?

 You don’t have to be brand new to real estate to qualify as a first-time home buyer.
-According to the Federal Housing Administration (FHA) and the IRS, you may be considered a first-time buyer if you haven’t owned a principal residence in the past three years.
-A principal residence is the home where you live most of the time—not a vacation or rental property.
+According to the Federal Housing Administration (FHA) and the IRS, you may be considered a first-time buyer if you haven’t owned a primary residence, meaning a home that isn’t a vacation or rental property, in the past three years.

 You may also qualify if: